naamash/Analysis-WIFI-data/README.md

 **How to run the program**
 --
-The user can choose : matala0+1 or matala2.
-Or run the GUI.
+Run the GUI.
-In GUI the user have to choose file or folder or SQL and than choose from the main his choices.
+In GUI the user have to choose file or folder or SQL (the user can add more dataBase or clear the dataBase).
+Then, the user can choose to apply algo1 or algo2 on the database.
+He can also filter the dataBase as his wish while choosing the filter on the options in menu on the top.
+The user can also export the dataBase to KML or to CSV as his wish.

 In matala0+1: